Personal choices of colors and style

 We need quite a lot of paper towels.

 Paper towel has many functions with watercolor painting, so, definitely do not forget that, 6-10 sheets per class.
 You will learn how essential paper towel is with spontaneous watercolor and watercolor washes, as well correcting some areas.
-Finally, attach your watercolor paper to firm, light base, thick cardboard or similar with painter’s (green) tape.
+Finally, attach your watercolor paper to a firm, light base, thick cardboard or similar with painter’s (green) tape.
 Having paper for testing colors helps.

 You will eventually find your brand and your most favorite brushes, paints, pencils and papers.
-The better quality your watercolor paper, brushes and paint are, the easier it is to paint and create good art.
+The better quality your watercolor paper, brushes and paints are, the easier it is to paint and create good art.

 I hope seeing you in my art classes: Sign up for art classes